rogerallen/izzy/README.md

 By Roger Allen

 This is probably the oldest working code I have.
 Looks like I started this in November, 1991 and I found the code & decided to do some cleanup in May, 2018 -- 26 years later.
+I think I started this on a Sun Workstation at Amdahl, updated it somewhat to work on SGI Workstations at Silicon Graphics and then forgot about it when I went off to join the PC/Windows revolution.

 All I had to do to get this going on Ubuntu was `sudo apt-get install libmotif-dev` and compile it.
-That was a surprise.
+That was a surprise after not touching this since 1998.
+Thank you X11 & Linux!

 I removed some crufty and downright unsafe code that allowed for running programs on a schedule.
 So, now all this does is display an nice digital display.
 But that's what I wanted it to do.